Pork Tenderloin Recipes

 - Rub the tenderloin with salt and pepper.

-- Place the loin in a baking pan and cover with foil.
+- Place the loin in a baking pan and cover it with foil.

 - Bake at 350 degrees for 20 minutes.

 - While the pork is cooking, make the glaze.
 Combine marmalade, butter, mustard, Worcestershire sauce, and garlic in a microwave-safe bowl.
 Cook until the marmalade is soft.

-- After pork has cooked for 20 minutes, remove it from the oven.
+- After the pork has cooked for 20 minutes, remove it from the oven.

 - Spoon the glaze over the tenderloin.

 - Continue baking, uncovered, for 20 more minutes.

 - Add any remaining glaze to the cooked loin.